-The sampling is proposed to be conducted in January or February 2008.
-NYSEG will ensure that the building's heating system is operating at least 24 hours prior to and during sampling.
+The building's guest room heating system will be operating at least 24 hours prior to and during sampling.
 On the day of sampling, ARCADIS personnel will walk through the building to complete the NYSDOH Indoor Air Quality Questionnaire and Building Inventory form (Appendix B of the NYSDOH Guidance for Evaluating SVI), which is included as Attachment A to this letter.
-Samples will be collected in accordance with
+Given that the majority of the indoor air samples will be collected from individual hotel rooms, the building inventory will be limited to interviewing the building manager and or maids regarding the types of chemicals (e.g., cleaners) that are used in the rooms, and identifying whether any chemical storage areas exist near the selected sampling locations.
+In the case of the latter, such storage locations would also be inventoried.